-Through the Office for Students with Disabilities, Kaua'i Community College provides equal access and reasonable accommodation to students with documented disabilities.
-Students requesting accommodations need to identify themselves and provide documentation from a qualified professional to the Office for Students with Disabilities.
+Through the Counselor for Students with Disabilities, Kaua'i Community College provides equal access and reasonable accommodation to students with documented disabilities.
+Students requesting accommodations need to identify themselves and provide documentation from a qualified professional to the Counselor for Students with Disabilities.
 Early notification (6 weeks prior) ensures arrangements for accommodations before the semester starts.

-If you need more information, contact the Counselor for Students with Disabilities at 808-245-8314 (Voice/TTY), 808-245-8212, or email: arkauai@hawaii.edu.
+For more information, contact the Counselor for Students with Disabilities at 808-245-8314, 808-245-8212, or email: arkauai@hawaii.edu.